RillingDev/chevron/README.md

 cv.access("myModule"); //returns the service or factory with dependencies injected into arguments
 ```

-or, if you just want the module without dependencies from the Chevron container(called "chev"):
+or, if you just want the module without dependencies from the Chevron container(called "$map"):

 ```javascript
 cv.chev.get("myModule"); //returns the service as Chevron object.